Fujifilm X100S vs X100T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100S and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100S does not offer wifi capability.
+In contrast, the X100S does not provide wifi capability.

 Both the X100S and the X100T have been discontinued, but can regularly be found used on eBay.
 The X100S was replaced by the Fujifilm X100T, while the X100T was followed by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.